 A simple recipe for making Homemade Roast Beef.
 Beef top round is rubbed with oil, stuck with slivers of thinly sliced garlic, and seasoned with salt and pepper, sits on a bed of herbs and slowly roasts until perfect.
-Perfect as a main dish or sliced for sandwiches.
+Great as a main dish or sliced for sandwiches.
 This recipe will feed 6 to 8 depending.

 Happy Wednesday that feels like Monday!
 I hope you all had a wonderful holiday!
 We spent time with friends and family and it was wonderful but as always, it goes by way too fast.
 By the time this recipe is live, Christmas will be over but with the new year fast approaching.
 I’m so looking forward to it too!
 I love New Years Eve just as much as Christmas.
 The past few years our girls have been celebrating with friends, leaving Pat and I to celebrate just the two of us.
 Albeit new, it has become somewhat of a tradition that Pat will make us a fire, I’ll make us a nice and sometimes fancy (sometimes not) dinner and we watch movies all night.

 One year I made pad Thai, another year fettuccine… this year I’m making roast beef.
 And I even know what side dish I’m serving with it.
 But that’s another post.
 Either way, cozy comfort food is on the menu, just how we like it.

 Right now you might not feel like making something extravagant.
 I get it.
 However when you see how not hard making roast beef actually is, you just might feel like it for New Years.
 This is the perfect date night main course or family Sunday dinner.
 I’ve made this recipe so many times because it’s SO easy and each time it turns out perfect.